microsoft/ignite-learning-paths-training-aiml/aiml30/demosetup.md

 ## Run through the Live Demo
 Do a complete run through of the live demo to have a completed backup model to open and show the end result.

-#### !Important - There will not be enough time to run the model during the live demo.
+#### There will not be enough time to run the model during the live demo.
 Make sure to build the model _without_ running it in the live session.
-Once you have added all the modules to the experiment workspace then navigate to the model created and trained prior to the session.
+Once you have added all the modules to the experiment workspace then navigate to the model you created and trained prior to the session.

 [Next - Live Demo Steps](demoguide.md)